seacrest3/Console-Finances/README.md

 Given a financial dataset, it is required to create code for analyzing the financial records of a company using Javascript.

+The change in profit/losses from month to month is based on profit/losses of 1st month occuring in Feb 2010.
+The average change is calculated based on the total number of change (i.e. total no. of month - 1) from month to month.

 ### User Story

 AS A web developer, I WANT to practice my Javascript skills by analyzing a financial dataset using Javascript to produce the financial records of a company.